 While we cannot judge another person’s motives, we can and must judge what a person does or says.
 Joseph Smith, and hence the Book of Mormon, fails the twin tests of Deuteronomy 13 and 18.
 God takes false prophets very seriously.
 Deuteronomy 13:1-3 says, "That prophet or dreamer must be put to death, because he preached rebellion against the LORD your God...; he has tried to turn you from the way the LORD your God commanded you to follow.
 You must purge the evil from among you."
 Deuteronomy 18:19-21 says, "If anyone does not listen to my words that the prophet speaks in my name, I myself will call him to account.
 But a prophet who presumes to speak in my name anything I have not commanded him to say, or a prophet who speaks in the name of other gods, must be put to death..."
 And Galatians 1:8-9 says, "But even if we or an angel from heaven should preach a gospel other than the one we preached to you, let him be eternally condemned!
 As we have already said, so now I say again: If anybody is preaching to you a gospel other than what you accepted, let him be eternally condemned!"

-The gospel is God's power to bring us to Him.
+The gospel is God’s power to bring us to Him.
 He will not stand for those who pervert it.
 He has given us the ability and the responsibility to discern whether or not the gospel is being tampered with.
 We must carefully investigate the claims of the LDS if we are to follow what God has commanded.
-In fact, we are invited to judge by Mormons themselves: "Convince us of our errors of doctrine, if we have any" (LDS Apostle Orson Pratt, The Seer, p.15).
+In fact, Mormons invite non-Mormons to examine their claims: "Convince us of our errors of doctrine, if we have any" (LDS Apostle Orson Pratt, The Seer, p.15).